Borrowed Bites

 Can easy baked beans be prepped ahead?

 Baked beans prep ahead beautifully, which makes them perfect for taking to a get together.
 Once it is time to stir everything together do so in a large bowl or tupperware.
-When it is time to bake them carefully transfer to the cast iron skillet or dutch oven and bake as directed.
+When it is time to bake them carefully transfer to the cast iron skillet or Dutch oven and bake as directed.

 Can this bean recipe be made in a slow cooker?